krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 \Delta = \lim_{T \to \infty} \frac{1}{T} \int_0^T \delta(t) \, dt
 $$

-Here, $\delta(t)$ is the instantaneous presence density at each sampling interval.
+Here, $\delta(t)$ is the presence density across all signals, measured at the base sampling granularity $t$—that is, the total presence mass per unit time over a single co-presence interval of width $t$.

-The quantity $\Delta$, represents the long-run average presence density — the time-averaged total presence across all signals in the system.
+The quantity $\Delta$ represents the presence density over the system’s sample path, that is, its observed history.

-This corresponds to the limiting value of the top row of the accumulation matrix — a value toward which the green line in Figure 18 appears to converge:
+To make this correspondence explicit in terms of the accumulation matrix, we can express $\Delta$ as the limiting value of the presence density along the top row - the value towards which the value on the top row in

 $$
 \Delta = \lim_{j \to \infty} \frac{A(1,j)}{j}